 System development expenditure over the period will be mainly driven by third party requirements.
-For the majority of the period we have included a baseline amount based on average historical spend.
-The increase in in the latter part of the DPP period is attributed to the Warkworth lateral expansion.
-This was originally planned for FY2017-FY2019 and was based on proposed growth in the Warkworth area.
-This demand has not materialised within the original timeframe and is anticipated to occur at the end of, or into the next DPP period, this has resulted in the deferral of the activities.
+For the majority of the period, we have included a baseline amount based on average historical spend.
+The increase in the latter part of the DPP period is attributed to the Warkworth lateral expansion originally planned to occur in FY2017-FY2019.